dayspring-tech/LambdaBundle/README.md

 }
 ```

-### SqsServiceFunctionHandlerService
+### ServiceFunctionHandlerService
-This handler can handle SQS messages and call any public function on any service available via Symfony's dependency injection container.
+This handler can handle lambda events and call any public function on any service available via Symfony's dependency injection container.

-It expects SQS messages in the format:
+It expects a lambda event in the format:
 ```
 {
     "serviceName": "AppBundle\\Service\\EchoService",